 For more information on how to keep your children and young people safe online visit the following Netsafe websites:

-This is a good time for parents and caregivers to learn about the use of tools such as filters, parent controls and privacy settings to manage access to appropriate content, screen time, and privacy.
+This is a good time for parents and caregivers to learn about tools like filters, parent controls and privacy settings to manage access to appropriate content, screen time and privacy.

 Appropriate online content for children and young people

 You may be watching more movies and shows and playing more games than usual.
 The Classification Office’s website has resources and advice to help you make good choices about what your children see and play.
 It also has guides for parents on how to talk with older children and teens about what they’re watching, including pornography.

 You can report concerns about material you or your children have seen to Information.Unit@classificationoffice.govt.nz.

 Reporting online harm, illegal material or inappropriate online contact

 It is illegal for anyone to send or publish threatening, offensive or sensitive material and spread damaging rumours.
 Netsafe provides resources and advice on a range of online safety issues such as bullying and abuse, and scams.
 You can report an online incident to Netsafe and get free expert advice.

 If you find any illegal material online, you can report objectionable material to the Department of Internal Affairs.

 If anyone in your family or whānau receives inappropriate contact online, you can make a non-emergency report to the police or call 111 for emergencies.